 Why visit Newfoundland during the Fall?

 We’ll be honest, it’s unlikely that the icebergs and humpback whales Newfoundland has become known for will be a part of your Fall vacation to Newfoundland.
 They certainly make Newfoundland special, but they are not what makes Newfoundland unique.
 That would be the Newfoundlanders themselves and the dramatic landscape they call home.
 We can guarantee that Newfoundland charm, hospitality and countless accents are always in full force no matter what time of the year you visit.
 Fall offers an added bonus of berries, ripe for picking, stunning sunsets and world-class trails shared with fewer people.

 Use this guide to better plan your Fall trip to Trinity, Newfoundland and the Bonavista Peninsula.

 ACTIVITIES IN SEPTEMBER

-With the exception of the three activities in the below section, the majority of activities, shops and restaurants continue operating as they did in July and August.
+With the exception of the two activities in the below section, the majority of activities, shops and restaurants continue operating as they did in July and August.

 Closures after Labour Day Weekend

 The Ryan Premises National Historic Site closes in Bonavista

-Rising Tide Theatre finishes both Dinner Theatre Performances and The Trinity Pageant on Labour Day Weekend, however, continues with evening performances through the month of September.
+Rising Tide Theatre finishes both Dinner Theatre and the Trinity Pageant performances on Labour Day Weekend, however, continues with evening performances through the month of September.

 Wildlife during September and October